-The Mennonite Heritage Center houses a permanent exhibit Work and Hope, fraktur and changing exhibits, an historical library and archives, and a welcome center with complimentary coffee and WiFi, books and gift items for sale.
+The Mennonite Heritage Center houses exhibits on Mennonite faith and life, local history, fraktur and changing exhibits, a historical library and archives, and a Welcome Center with books and gift items for sale.
 Our campus includes a beautiful reconstructed post-and-beam barn that is available for wedding rentals.

 To educate, inspire and witness to the church and community by collecting, preserving and sharing the Anabaptist/Mennonite story.

 To be a vibrant center of learning, rooted in the Anabaptist/Mennonite faith.

 Joel D. Alderfer, Collections Manager email@example.com

 Joel Horst Nofziger, Executive Director email@example.com